FurtherV/scriptable-items/README.md

   Is equal to `debug` when ran from the script's config sheet.
 - `optional` - an object containing additional, optional arguments
   - `optional.message` - The chat message containing the clicked button (if `trigger === "button"` is true)
+- `api` - An object containing API functions of this module, equal to `game.modules.get("scriptable-items").api`

 Available triggers are currently: